Rogue Metal Detectorists Stole $3.6 Million Treasure

 - Norse-Era Jewelry: Revealing an Intricate Cultural History of the Vikings

 - Metal Detectorist’s Hoard Leads to Twenty ‘Richly Adorned’ Anglo-Saxon Burials

 A silver coin showing the Frankish emperor Louis the Pious was found by the metal detectorists.
 (World Imaging / CC BY-SA 3.0 )

 The court was told that dealers from all over the world would have been interested in the coins discovered in the field.
 The whereabouts of the rest of the treasure are unknown and the alleged missing pieces may never be located.
 It’s expected that the men will face prison time.
 Judge Nicholas Cartwright has made mention of one of the men in particular, saying:

-Top image: Most of the coin hoard that was discovered by metal detectorists is now missing.
-(Representative image) Source: samiramay / Adobe Stock
+Most of the coin hoard that was discovered by metal detectorists is now missing.
+(Representative image) ( samiramay / Adobe Stock)